jmix-projects/jta-demo/README.md

     }
 ```

+## Set up database
+Note that database you are using must be able to work with `XADataSource`.
+For example, if you use `Postgres` you should set `max_prepared_transactions` property.
+Use the following steps:
+- Stop `Postgres` service.
+- Set `max_prepared_transactions` property to a nonzero value (e.g. 5000) in the `postgresql.conf` file.
+- Start `Postgres` service

-## Notes
+## Sample project description
 There are 3 data stores in the project.
-"Main" data store and "orders" store belong to global transaction manager.
+- "Main" data store and "orders" store belong to global transaction manager.
   "Main" store manages `Customer` and `User` entities.
-Data store "orders" manages "Order" entity.
-Third data store "local" does not belong to the global transaction manager and manages `LocalEntity` entity.
+- Data store "orders" manages "Order" entity.
+- Third data store "local" does not belong to the global transaction manager and manages `LocalEntity` entity.

-Note that database you are using must be able to work with `XADataSource`.
-For example, if you use `Postgres` you should set `max_prepared_transactions` property to a nonzero value.

-Project also has a basic test with successful transaction and rollback.
+Project also has a basic test with successful transaction and rollback: `com.company.jtatest.GlobalTxTest`
 To run it, it is better to set connection parameters to test databases in the test app properties, since some tables are cleared during tests.

-There are two special buttons on the Order browser screen.
-The "Create test order and customer" button creates programmatically the Order entity, Customer entity and LocalEntity entity then saves them in same SaveContext via dataManager.
-Button "Invoke Distributed Transaction Service" executes the CompositeJTAService service for selected in table Order instance and associated Customer, where you can see an example of declarative use of transactions.
+There are two special buttons on the Order browser screen:
+- The "Create test order and customer" button creates programmatically the Order entity, Customer entity and LocalEntity entity then saves them in same SaveContext via dataManager.
+- Button "Invoke Distributed Transaction Service" executes the CompositeJTAService service for selected in table Order instance and associated Customer, where you can see an example of declarative use of transactions.